|Nutritional Guidelines (per serving)|

 - 2 cups heavy cream (or whipping cream or double cream, cold)

 - 1 teaspoons vanilla extract

-- Place a stainless steel mixing bowl (compare prices) and the beaters of your electric mixer or a wire whisk (whichever you plan to use to whip the cream) in the freezer for 10 minutes.
+Place a stainless steel mixing bowl and the beaters of your electric mixer or a wire whisk (whichever you plan to use to whip the cream) in the freezer for 10 minutes.

-- Remove them both from the freezer, and pour the cream into the bowl.
+Remove them both from the freezer, and pour the cream into the bowl.
 Beat with an electric mixer on low speed for 30 seconds, then gradually increase speed, beating until the cream becomes thick.
-This will take anywhere from 5 to 8 minutes or so.
-You can also use a wire whisk and beat the cream by hand, but, of course, it will take quite a bit longer.
+This will take anywhere from 5 to 8 minutes.
+You can also use a wire whisk and beat the cream by hand, but it will take quite a bit longer.

 Continue whipping the cream until it reaches the desired consistency.